-My research lies at the intersection of crowdsourcing, user modeling, and web information retrieval.
-I study and build novel Social Data science methods and tools.
+My research lies at the intersection of human computation, user modeling, and web information retrieval.
+I study and build novel Social Data Science methods and tools.
 My goal is to help improving well-being and fostering inclusion by means of Web-based, personalized social computing systems that combine the cognitive and reasoning abilities of individuals and crowds, with the computational powers of machines, and the value of big amounts of heterogeneous data.

-I published more than 100 publications in peer-reviewed international journals (TWEB, IEEE Internet Computing, Semantic Web Journal, VLDB Journal), conferences (WWW, UMAP, HyperText, ICWE, ISWC, SIGIR), and workshops.
+I published more than 100 publications in peer-reviewed international journals (TWEB, IEEE Internet Computing, Semantic Web Journal, VLDB Journal), conferences (WWW, HCOMP, RecSys, AAAI, IJCAI, CIKM, UMAP, HyperText, ICWE, ISWC, SIGIR), and workshops.
 I am co-author of the book “Web Information Retrieval” (Springer, 2013).
 I am co-inventor of the US patent "Method and system of management of queries for crowd searching" (US 8825701 B2, 2015).

 My work is driven by societal and business needs, and finds natural applications and valorization in a variety of contexts.
-I am principal investigator of the Social Glass project (Intelligent Cities); and investigator at the AMS Amsterdam Institute for Advanced Metropolitan Solutions, working on data science enabling technologies.
+I am principal investigator of the Social Glass project (Intelligent Cities); and principal investigator at the AMS Amsterdam Institute for Advanced Metropolitan Solutions, working on data science enabling technologies.
 I currently hold a Faculty Fellow position at the IBM Benelux CAS, where I am principal investigator of the Inclusive Enterprise line of research (Enterprise Workforce Engagement).
-I am leader of the Worktable 2 in the Dutch SEALINCMedia COMMIT/ project, a collaboration with VU Univerisity Amsterdam, and Centrum Wiskunde & Informatica - CWI (Socially Enhanced Multimedia Content Annotation, User- and Community-centric Personalized Content Recommendation).

-Previously, I have been actively involved in the definition and execution of several Italian and European research projects, including: urban data fusion, multi--platform, reactive, social-network based crowdsourcing; multi-domain Web search; human-enhanced audiovisual search; and other projects related to Web technologies, and Web architectures for embedded systems.
+Previously, I have been actively involved in the definition and execution of several Italian, Dutch, and European research projects addressing: urban data fusion, multi--platform, reactive, social-network based crowdsourcing; multi-domain Web search; human-enhanced audiovisual search; and other projects related to Web technologies, and Web architectures for embedded systems.

-These are the great students and colleagues that are currently part of my research team.
-Together, we strive to create the next generation of inclusive Web-based system, while advancing the state-of-the-art, and creating societal and econimical impact.
+These are the great colleagues that are currently part of my research team.
+Together, we strive to create the next generation of crowd-powered Web-based system, while advancing the state-of-the-art, and creating societal and econimical impact.

 Despite targeted policies and technological innovations, household energy consumption is still increasing in Europe.
 This project seeks to break this impasse by enabling behavioral change through the design, implementation and assessment of learning feedback loops supported by a web-based platform.
 It will enhance individual and community learning processes and inform policies for the smart use of big data.